h2020-westlife-eu/westlife-docs/repository/developers-guide/aria-integration.md

 Aria integration follows docs at [http://aria.structuralbiology.eu/docs.html ](http://aria.structuralbiology.eu/docs.html)with these modification:

-1. your application needs to obtain access code - in order to do that your application authenticates using client\__\_id and secret\_id and randomly generated salt._
+1. your application needs to obtain access code - first link is generated and subsequently access code is obtained from ARIA. in order to do that your application authenticates using client\__\_id and secret\_id and randomly generated salt._
-2. with access code a user within your application can ask for authorization token
+2. with access code a user within your application can ask for access token
-3. with authorization token user can raise calls to obtain his data within Instruct database - currently proposal for research visit in Instruct site.
+3. with access token user can raise calls to obtain his data within Instruct database - currently proposal for research visit in Instruct site.

 {% plantuml %}
-skinparam sequenceArrowThickness 1
+skinparam sequenceArrowThickness 2
-skinparam roundcorner 10
-skinparam maxmessagesize 60

 actor User
 box "Your web app at http://[yourweb]" #LightBlue